Welcome To LifeRing Akron!

 "Three-S" is short-hand for the fundamental principles of LifeRing: Sobriety, Secularity, and Self help

 Sobriety.
 "Sobriety" can mean different things in dictionaries, but in LifeRing it always means abstinence.
 The basic membership requirement is a desire to remain abstinent from alcohol and "drugs."
 LifeRing welcomes people regardless of their "drug of choice."
-Please look elsewhere for support if your intention is to keep drinking or using, but not so much, or to stop drinking but continue using, or stop using but continue drinking.
+We are supportive of members appropriately taking medically-indicated psycho-active medications prescribed by an informed professional - this includes MAT and pain management medications.
 The successful LifeRing participant practices "The Sobriety Priority", meaning that nothing is allowed to interfere with staying abstinent from alcohol and "drugs" The motto is "we do not drink or use no matter what. "